 Quick Start

-Download the latest tar.gz from Releases and extract it:
+Download the latest tar.gz from Latest Releases and extract it:

 QUBO++ will be extracted into a directory such as qbpp_<arch>_<version>.